 In New Zealand during 1990-2007, pertussis epidemics occurred at regular 3-4 year intervals, with the last epidemic occurring in 2004.
-In Auckland DHB the pattern was similar, although during the two most recent epidemics, admissions in Auckland DHB were similar to, or lower than the New Zealand average (Figure 81).
+In Otago the pattern was similar, although during a number of these epidemics, admissions in Otago were lower than the New Zealand average (Figure 81).